librenms/librenms/doc/General/Callback-Stats-and-Privacy.md

 Let's start off by saying, all of the code that processes the data and submits it is included in the standard LibreNMS branch you've installed, the code that accepts this data and in turn generates some pretty graphs is all open source and available on Git Hub.
 Please feel free to review the code, comment on it and suggest changes / improvements.
 Also, don't forget - by default installations DO NOT call back home, you need to opt into this.

+Above all we respect users privacy which is why this system has been designed like it has.

 Now onto the bit you're interested in, what is submitted and what we do with that data.

 #### What is submitted ####